ExpressLRS/Docs/docs/software/loan-model.md

 The process is easy - simply hold both the lender and the borrower's transmitters vertically while a model is connected and not armed and bump them together.

 !!! note
-    If the borrower does not have am accelerometer, the borrower must go into binding mode manually.
+    If the borrower does not have an accelerometer, the borrower must go into binding mode manually.